-IAE-301 and its complement, IAE-302, are designed to provide students with an opportunity to master many of the common and basic information assurance principles supporting the CompTIA Security+ certification.
+Both IAE-301 and its compliment, IAE-302, are designed to provide students with an opportunity to master many of the common and basic IA principles supporting the CompTIA Security+ certification.
 IAE-301 centers on the administrative portion of network security.
-Topics include information assurance terms and background, introduction to organizational information assurance policy, risk analysis, backups and contingency planning.
+Topics include IA terms and background, introduction to organizational IA policy, risk analysis, backups and contingency planning.
 Also included are Linux history and commands, administrative tools and snap-ins for Windows Professional versions.